n43-3m/frontend/README.md

 - **Root Route (`/`)**: Displays a simple message "its working!" in the center of the screen.

+## Important:

+- after cloning the repository, make sure to remove the `.git` folder and initialize a new git repository.
+- make sure to update the `name` and `version` fields in the `package.json` file.

 ## Installation

 Clone the repository and install the dependencies: